List of Scruff episodes

 Scruff is a 2000 Catalan animated TV series by D'Ocon Films.
-The series is based on a 1993 book by Josep Vallverdú.
+The series is based on a 1969 book by Josep Vallverdú.
 It depicts the life of a puppy, Scruff, who is adopted by a farmer named Peter.
 The show was directed by Antoni D'Ocón and distributed in English by BKN International.
-The animation is rendered using Toon Boom's Harmony software, through a method of creating traditional 2D animated characters over a 3D computer-generated background.
+The animation is rendered using Toon Boom software, through a method of creating traditional 2D animated characters over a 3D computer-generated background.
 A total of 105 episodes of the series were released along with six movies.